 The bestselling author of The King in the North turns his attention to the obscure era of British history known as 'the age of Arthur'.

-Somewhere in the dim void between the departure from Britain of the Roman legions at the start of the fifth century and the days of the venerable Bede, the kingdoms of Early Medieval Britain were formed.
+Somewhere in the shadow time between the departure of the Roman legions in the early fifth century and the arrival in Kent of Augustine's Christian mission at the end of the sixth, the kingdoms of Early Medieval Britain were formed.
 But by whom?
 And out of what?

 'A triumph.
 The most gripping portrait of 7th-century Britain that I have read' Tom Holland, on The King in the North.

 'Essential reading for all those interested in late Anglo-Saxon Britain' History Today, on Aelfred's Britain.